Skip to main content Skip to main navigation Skip to footer content

 Generative AI can be adopted in a teaching and learning context in a variety of ways.
 Below are some resources to learn more about opportunities to integrate AI tools in your class.

 The rise of AI usage has created new avenues for academic dishonesty and cheating.
 A key aspect of ethical AI use is to ensure fair evaluation and uphold the principles of honesty in education.
-A primary challenge in this work is that tools to reliably detect text generated, wholly or in part, by generative AI tools are not available at the moment.
-While some websites can used to check the likelihood of AI usage in writing, they can never be 100% reliable and have difficulty identifying AI-generated text that has passed through a 'text spinner'.
-There has also been research to suggest that detection applications introduce additional bias and equity issues, particularly among students for whom English is not their first or primary language.
+A primary challenge in this work is that tools to consistently, reliably detect text generated, wholly or in part, by generative AI tools are not available.
+While some tools can be used to check the likelihood of AI usage in writing, they can never be 100% reliable and can have difficulty identifying AI-generated text that has passed through a 'text spinner'.
+Fresno State is piloting Turnitin AI Writing Detection during the fall semester to gain instructor input and feedback on this tool.

 Faculty can use generative AI for a variety of tasks from administrative to instructional.
 Below are examples of tasks that can be done more efficiently with the assistance of a variety of AI tools: